 - 16:9 is the standard widescreen aspect ratio.

-- 9:16 is the vertical video we view on our phone.
+- 9:16 is the vertical video we view on our phones.
 It’s a perfect 90 degrees flip of the 16:9 ratio.

 Monitors and Devices

 At the turn of the millennium, almost all computer monitors used a 4:3 aspect ratio.
-Only 90’s kids will remember.
-But by 2010, an aspect ratio of 16:9 had become the standard.
+Since 2010, an aspect ratio of 16:9 has become the standard.

-Phones are more commonly used than tablets, however, the preference for consuming content on a phone is usually vertical.
-Who flips their phone anymore, right?
+Phones are more commonly used than tablets.
+However, the preference for consuming content on the phone is usually vertical.
 This has resulted in inverted aspect ratios becoming much more common, such as 9:16 rather than 16:9.

-Check out our Template Hub for a full guide into social media aspect ratios and templates to make your design process as easy as 1, 2, 3!
+Check out our Template Hub for a complete guide to social media aspect ratios and templates to make your design process as easy as possible!

 Cropping to Aspect Ratio

 Manipulating the aspect ratio is called cropping.
-You might need to change the aspect ratio of your graphic so it’s compatible with the medium it’s presented on.
-This way you ensure that the end-user sees the correct information.
+You might need to change the aspect ratio of your graphic, so it’s compatible with the medium it’s presented on.
+This way, you ensure that the user sees the correct information.